Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L2/internals/reEngine.rst

 | Collecting results    | No        | No        | Yes       | ...   | Yes         | Yes       | Yes         |
 +-----------------------+-----------+-----------+-----------+-------+-------------+-----------+-------------+

-We will not have a `N + 2` round, as the whole pipeline finished right after round `N + 1`.
+You will not have a `N + 2` round, as the whole pipeline finished right after round `N + 1`.

 ..
 NOTE::
-    This kernel implementation is very similar to the working pattern of common pipelined host as we provided in the other libraries, take this as a possible dataflow solution for integrating those primitives with buffer interfaces to L2 kernels.
-By doing so, you may achieve a reasonable acceleration ratio on hardware with the price of sacrificing double buffer storage.
+    This kernel implementation is very similar to the working pattern of the common pipelined host as provided in the other libraries; take this as a possible dataflow solution for integrating those primitives with buffer interfaces to L2 kernels.
+By doing so, you can achieve a reasonable acceleration ratio on hardware with the price of sacrificing double buffer storage.

 Profiling
 =========

-The hardware resource utilizations of reEngine (the one given in L2 test as an example on U200) is shown in the table below (performance optimized version at **FMax = 200MHz**).
+The hardware resource utilizations of reEngine (the one given in L2 test as an example on the Alveo U200) is shown in the following table (performance optimized version at **FMax = 200 MHz**).

 +----------------+--------+-----------+--------+--------+--------+
 | Item           |  LUT   |   REG     |  BRAM  | URAM   | DSP    |